ethen8181/machine-learning/linear regression/linear_regession_1.md

 $$ h_{\theta}(x) = 340,413 + 110,630x_{area} + -6648x_{bedroom} $$

 Now that we've gotten ourselves a bit famliar with gradient descent.
 I still own you an explanation about the `method` parameter from the gradient descent function call above.
-Let's recall the math formula for this approach.
+Let's recall the math formula for this approach :
 $$ \theta_{j} := \theta_{j} - \alpha \frac{1}{m} \sum_{i=1}^m ( h_{\theta}(x^{(i)}) - y^{(i)} ) x_{j}^{(i)} $$

-From the formula, the part $\sum_{i=1}^m$ tells you that this method looks at every example in the entire training set on every step of the update, and the mor formal name to this approach is **batch gradient descent**.
-Normally, however, the size of our training data is usually very large; For the example dataset we used in this document m was only 47.
-Thus if we were to use this approach on a large training dataset, updating the parameters for each iteration will take us linear time, \mathcal{O}(m), because this method has to scan through the entire training set before taking a single step.
+First the more formal name to this approach is **batch gradient descent**.
+From the formula, the part $\sum_{i=1}^m$ tells you that this method looks at every example in the entire training set on every step of the update.
+Normally, however, the size of our training data is usually very large; For the example dataset we used in this document m was only 47 this approach will work out fine, but if we were to use this approach on a large training dataset, updating the parameters for each iteration will take us linear time, \mathcal{O}(m), because this method has to scan through the entire training set before taking a single step.
 An alternative approach to this is the **stochastic gradient descent**, math formula as follow :

 $$ \text{for } i \text{ in } 1, 2, \dotsm, m :  $$
 $$ \theta_{j} := \theta_{j} - \alpha ( h_{\theta}(x^{(i)}) - y^{(i)} ) x_{j}^{(i)} $$